bananenbiegerei/wmde-starter/README.md

 The `/blocks` directory contains the ACF blocks from the `wmde-blocks` submodule.

-NOTE: The blocks ACF groups are _not_ in the `/acf-json` directory.
+The blocks ACF groups are _not_ in the `/acf-json` directory.
 They are loaded from the corresponding directories in `/blocks`.

-If you wish to edit the fields of a block then make a symlink.
+If you wish to edit the fields of a block then use symlinks.
 For example for the Card block:

 ```
 ln -s blocks/card/group_63da65f585957.json acf-json/

 ```

-This will make the fields importable in the backend and changes will be mirrored to the file in `/blocks/card`.
+This will make the fields importable in the backend and all changes will be mirrored to `/blocks/card/group_63da65f585957.json`.

+Once you're done with the changes, delete the group in the backend.
+It will be removed from the DB, the symlink will be deleted, but the block will remain active.

 NOTE: _Make sure to NOT commit the symlinks to the repo!_